SlinkyPotato/DEGEN/docs/CONTRIBUTING.md

 -   Manage Webhooks
 -   View Channels
 -   All of the permissions under "Text Permissions"
--   Only permissions under "Voice Permissions" are Connect & Use Voice Activity.
+-   No permissions under "Voice Permissions"

 10. Select and copy the generated URL under "Scopes."
 Make sure the value of permissions in the URL reads 536637602902.